adafruit/Adafruit_Pinguin/README.md

 font) and GNU FreeFont files as a starting point.
 THESE FONTS HAVE THEIR OWN LICENSES INDEPENDENT FROM THE CODE, see notes in corresponding subdirectories.
-If adding any font(s), CHECK for permissive license and INCLUDE the license file; don't just add things wantonly!
+If adding any font(s), CHECK for permissive license and INCLUDE the license file; don't just add things wantonly! fonts.google.com has some great-looking designs with a permissive license.

 ### Use